scylladb/scylla-cdc-java/README.md

 mvn clean install
 ```

+By default, during the installation, a suite of Docker integration tests are run.
+If you wish to disable them, pass a
+`-DskipITs` flag: `mvn clean install -DskipITs`.

 ## Getting started

 The following code snippet establishes a connection to local Scylla cluster (`127.0.0.1`) and starts printing CDC log rows from CDC table of `ks.table`.